 How can utilizing a 1031 exchange facilitate the diversification of a real estate portfolio by allowing an investor to defer capital gains taxes while exchanging properties for different types of real estate assets, thereby enabling the investor to strategically reallocate their investments into various sectors or geographic locations within the real estate market?

-How long do you have to hold 1031 exchange property?
+How long before you can move into a 1031 exchange property?

 How to find a qualified intermediary for a 1031 exchange?